SAFCSP-Team/brute-force-project/README.md

 ### Problem

-Create `bruteForcePaths` to find all possible paths in a graph.
+Create `bruteforcePaths` method to find all possible paths in a graph.

 ### Implementation